thaneshp/blog/_posts/2020-12-10-My-Software-Development-Journey.md

 ---
 layout: post
-title: My Software Development Journey
+title: My Journey into Software Development
 published: true
 ---

 I feel like anyone who's ever gotten into software development has their own unique story.
-Listening to the 'How I built this' podcast you would think that all programmers were born that way.
+If you've listened to the 'How I built this' podcast, you might believe that all programmers were born rather than made.

-But this certainly isn't the case.
+But this certainly isn't the case, or perhaps I just don't believe it is.

-Through my journey, I've realised that some discover their passion later than others.
-Perhaps this a topic that goes beyond programming.

-Anyways, here is how I discovered my passion for software dev...
+Anyways, in this blog I will talk about how I discovered my passion for software dev...

+### High School

 I first learnt about programming and IT in high school.
-Back then I made a school portal app using Visual Basic which had simple functionality such as logging in and viewing your classes.
-The app was simple enough but the process was amazing.
+Back then, I made a school portal app which had simple functionality such as logging in and viewing your timetable.
+I built this using Visual Basic and remember being totally immersed in this process.

+I didn't know this at the time but I fell in love with problem solving.

-From this point on, I knew what I wanted to do.
+From this point on, I knew exactly what I wanted to do.
+But I didn't realise just how difficult this journey would be.

+### University

-After high school, I went on to study Computing and Software Systems at Melbourne Uni.
-I was so certain I wanted to study this but was discouraged when couldn't keep up.
-I quikly realised that there is vast difference between high school and tertiary programming.
+After high school, I enrolled into Computing and Software Systems at Melbourne Uni.
+At the time, I was so certain I wanted to study this but was quickly discouraged when I couldn't keep up with the pace.
+Within the first few weeks, I realised there was a vast difference between high school and tertiary programming.

-Due to this, I decided to switch majors altogether.
+Due to this, I decided to switch majors to mechanical engineering... leaving my dream behind.

-However, after completing my first year of university, I knew something was missing.
-I decided to give programming one more shot before moving I'd truly move on.
-This time I really took it upon myself to give this unit everything I had.
+After completing my first year of university, I knew mechanical engineering just didn't feel right for me.
+I decided to give computing one more shot before I'd truly move on.
+This time I really took it upon myself to give it everything I had.

 The hard work paid off and I had finally passed!
-I was back on track and set to complete this degree with the major I initally wanted.
+I was back on track and set to complete my degree with the major I initally wanted all along.

 Since then, I have taught Python and Javascript to other students, joined Dev(){CoP} meetup and more recently graduate with third class honours.

-Although this might not be a super inspirational story to most, it has definetly been an experience for me.
+Although this might not be a very inspirational story to most, it has definetly been a rollercoaster for me.

+### Beyond

-However, this is only the very start of it.
-I have so much more to learn and am constantly excited by the possibilities.
+I realise that I am only at the start of my journey and am excited by the all possibilites this ever-growing field may bring.

+I have a lot more to share so do stay tuned!